dvidalolz/budget-tracker/DESIGN.md

   d) Create tests
     i) Discern and create necessary test files (based on example) {done 03/05/24}
     ii) Implement tests and their necessary configurations {done 03/06/24}
     ii) UserServiceTests, userserviceimpltests {done 03/08/24}
+    ii) InputTypeServiceTests, inputtypeserviceimpltests
-      1 - Inputtypeservice should receive an input details object and a user id instead of an inputtype ii) InputTypeServiceTests, inputtypeserviceimpltests
+      1 - should inputsubtype be associated with a user too?
-    ii) InputServiceTest, inputserviceimpltests
+      Nah, I'll just retrieve a inputtypeid using userid and retrieve all subytypes with that userid ii) InputServiceTest, inputserviceimpltests
   e) Logging and specific exception classes?
 3) Create tests and test all